keijiro/Beta/README.md

 in a live coding fashion.
 These visuals are send to Unity via [Spout] and projected into the Unity scene.

-In this way, I tried to harmonize the unpredictable outputs of live coding and the pre-composed scene.
+In this way, I tried to harmonize unpredictable outputs of live coding and the pre-composed high quality assets and effects.

 [@tokyomax]: https://twitter.com/tokyomax/status/857957410631176193
 [@murakamikunkun]: https://twitter.com/murakamikunkun/status/857999761923637248